 A: Pisgah Pride Day is a broad-based volunteer workday in the Pisgah Ranger District.
 We had our first Pisgah Pride Day in September 2016, and it was a big success for all who participated – and for Pisgah.
-We are now signing up volunteers for the second one, which will be on April 29.
-Because of the strong response to the first Pisgah Pride Day, we are limiting participation this year to 400 volunteers, so be sure to sign up quickly.
-We are expecting this to become an annual event in the late April/early May timeframe.
-The Pisgah Conservancy is sponsoring Pisgah Pride Day, with the support of numerous forest user groups, local businesses, schools, nonprofit organizations, and individuals passionate about Pisgah.
-Volunteers will receive an extremely stylish t-shirt and other miscellaneous goodies for their efforts.
+The Pisgah Conservancy organizes Pisgah Pride Day, with the support of numerous forest user groups, local businesses, schools, nonprofit organizations, and individuals passionate about Pisgah.
+TPC, the Forest Service, and participating organizations will provide supervision and tools.
+Volunteers will receive an extremely stylish t-shirt, eco-friendly water bottle, and other miscellaneous goodies for their efforts.
 We will gather afterwards at Oskar Blues in Brevard for a bit of refreshment, with a percentage of the proceeds going to The Pisgah Conservancy.

 A: Volunteers will meet at the Pisgah Ranger Station on US 276 just north of Brevard unless otherwise directed by email.
-Once you have signed up at the Ranger Station you will carpool with your group to the specific job site.
-One Exception: we have added a project in Bent Creek this year for folks living in Asheville.
-Volunteers for that project will meet in Bent Creek -- specific time and place to be communicated by email in advance of April 29.
+Once you have signed up at the Ranger Station you will carpool with your group or use specially provided transportation to the specific job site.

 Q: Who is supporting this event?

 A: We have been strongly supported by a variety of user groups.
 To date, the following organizations have committed to supporting the effort:

 Carolina Mountain Club

 So.
 App.
 Wilderness Stewards